mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

     {{ model_params }}
     ```

--The URL to the hosted additional files tarball file:
+- The URL to the hosted additional files tarball file:

     ```text
     {{ model_add }}